 In Chapter 5 and Chapter 6 of the Health and Longevity Course for dogs, I wrote about the essential building blocks of your dog's health and what led me to formulate my own line of natural minerals and vitamins.
 But there is another key component to your canine friend's good health and long life and that is energy, blood and nerve flow.

 Humans work hard but fail to create what nature creates effortlessly

 The most fascinating part of this is that building a house takes a lot of hard work, while it takes zero conscious effort to build the blood vessels, nerves and the rest of your dog's body.
 The whole process is completely automated with effortless perfection.

 One gets a better idea of how amazing the body is by studying anatomy.
 It is hard not to ask questions like:

 "How do the blood vessels know where to grow, where to fork out, where to end and how to lead blood back to the heart?"

 "How do the nerves know what part of the brain and spine needs to be connected to the organ or muscle they control?"

 These thoughts often bring the realization of how clumsy and imperfect human efforts are when it comes to manufacturing and building anything.
 If nature built a house, it would build itself!

 Nature's template for construction

 One of the most interesting aspects of nature is that it clearly uses a design template used across the whole animal kingdom in different variations.

 If you look at a bee under a magnifying glass, you will see the clear segmentation of the body, where each segment receives nerve supply and nutrient delivery.
 Another example of this segmentation is fish, where you see muscle segments are aligned in each vertebra of the spine.
 When you look at a salmon fillet, you will see the orange muscle is clearly divided by whitish lines of fascia and fat.

-Each of these segments have separate "plumbing and wiring" - nerves and blood vessels that originate from the spine and aorta - the main artery of the body.
+Each of these segments has separate 'plumbing and wiring' - nerves and blood vessels that originate from the spine and aorta - the main artery of the body.